basuhoward/krigsvold.org/heraldry.md

 and respect due to such symbols.
 Here, a significant consideration involves the external ornaments or additaments:

-* Respect for Jurisdictional Boundaries: Heraldic traditions vary significantly across different cultures and legal frameworks.
+* Respect for Jurisdictional Boundaries--Heraldic traditions vary significantly across different cultures and legal frameworks.
 It is generally inappropriate to mix external ornaments, such as supporters or crowns, from one jurisdiction (e.g., Malta) with those from another